 Remedy Rating: Impractical, Misguided, and Ineffective

-But Potassium Alum molecules are too large to be absorbed by the skin.
-They are useful for trapping body odor as you sweat (in fact, the Duradry Body Deo Spray contains Potassium Alum), but due to the fact it can’t penetrate the pores, these molecules won’t prevent excessive sweating from happening.
-You’ll need the support of a specially designed antiperspirant.
+The problem with potassium alum is its molecules are too large to be absorbed by the skin.
+They are useful for trapping body odor as you sweat (in fact, the Duradry Body Deo Spray contains potassium alum) but, due to the fact that it can’t penetrate the pores, these molecules won’t prevent excessive sweating from happening.
+You’ll need an antiperspirant that is specially formulated to treat hyperhidrosis.

-Put simply, if you’re looking at slices of russet potatoes in the kitchen to solve your body odor issues, you’re better off using a real deodorant containing Potassium Alum.
-And if you’re considering potatoes to prevent heavy sweat, you’re better off using a robust antiperspirant.
+Simply put, if you’re looking at slices of russet potatoes in the kitchen to solve your body odor issues, you’re better off using a real deodorant containing potassium alum.
+And if you’re considering potatoes as home remedies for armpit sweating, you’re better off using a robust antiperspirant.

 2. Drink a Glass of Tomato Juice a Day